Labelings vs. Embeddings: On Distributed Representations of Distances

 \section{Trees}

 In this section, we present an embedding of trees into $\ell_\infty$ with prioritized dimension $O(\log j)$.
-We begin by sketching the classic isometric embedding of trees into $\ell^{O(\log n)}_\infty$ due to \cite{LLR95}: First, identify a separator vertex $s$, such that a split of tree $T$ at $s$ results in the creation of two trees $T_1,T_2$, each containing at most $\frac23n+1$ vertices, where $T_1\cap T_2=\{s\}$.
-Now create a new coordinate wherein each vertex $v\in T_1$ assumes value $d(v,s)$, while each vertex $x\in T_2$ assumed value $-d(x,s)$.
+We begin by sketching the classic isometric embedding of trees into $\ell^{O(\log n)}_\infty$ due to \cite{LLR95}.
+This embedding utilizes a balanced decomposition (a technique also used in distance labelings for trees): First, identify a separator vertex $s$ among the vertex set $V$, such that we can decompose $T$ into two trees $T_1,T_2$, each containing at most $\frac23n+1$ vertices, where $T_1\cap T_2=\{s\}$.
+Now create a new coordinate wherein each vertex $v\in T_1$ assumes value $d(v,s)$, while each vertex $x\in T_2$ assumes value $-d(x,s)$.
 This coordinate satisfies all pairwise distances $T_1\times T_2$.
 Recursively (and separately) embed $T_1$ and $T_2$ into $\ell_\infty$, recalling that each has its own copy of $s$.
 The two embeddings are then merged by translating $T_2$ so that its copy of $s$ is mapped to the same vector assumed by the copy of $s$ in $T_1$.